Carlos-kaspa/nextjs-pwa-boilerplate/README.md

 ## Running the PWA

-Run `npm run build`
+-   Run `npm run build`
-Check that `sw.js` and `workbox-*.js` have been added your public files Run `npm start` and check the right corner of your address bar, there should be a download button.
+-   Check that `sw.js` and `workbox-*.js` have been added your public files
+-   Run `npm start` and check the right corner of your address bar, there should be a download button.
-Congrats, you are running your PWA app.
+    There you go!
+You are now running your PWA app.

 ## Future Versions

-Add service workers for notifications.
+-   Add service workers for notifications.
-Add mobile usage examples, like camera, geolocation and such.
+-   Add mobile usage examples, like camera, geolocation and such.

 > Last Updated - January 29 2023